Montreal Canadiens: Crest and sweater design

 The Canadiens used multiple designs prior to adopting the aforementioned design in 1914.
 The original shirt of the 1909–10 season was blue with a white C. The second season had a red shirt featuring a green maple leaf with the C logo, and green pants.
 Lastly, the season before adopting the current look the Canadiens wore a "barber pole" design jersey with red, white and blue stripes, and the logo being a white maple leaf reading "CAC", "Club athlétique Canadien".
-All three designs were worn during the 2009–10 season as part of the Canadiens centenary.
+All three designs were worn during the 2009–10 season as part of the Canadiens' centenary.

 In the 2020–21 season, the Canadiens unveiled a "Reverse Retro" alternate uniform in collaboration with Adidas.
 The uniform was essentially the same as their regular red uniform, but with blue as the primary colour and red as the stripe colour.
-A second "Reverse Retro" uniform was released in the 2022–23 season, again using the same template but with red relegated to the logo only and featuring a light blue base with white/dark blue/white stripes.
+A second iteration was released in the 2022–23 season, again using the same template but with red relegated to the logo only and featuring a light blue base with white/dark blue/white stripes.

+This period also saw the introduction of corporate sponsor advertising across NHL-sanctioned equipment, starting with helmet ads and followed by front jersey patches on gameday uniforms.
+Contextually, the Canadiens' away jerseys feature the Air Canada logo in the upper right chest area whereas the name and shield for the Royal Bank of Canada (RBC) is stitched onto its home counterpart.

 The Canadiens' colours are a readily identifiable aspect of French Canadian culture.
 In the short story "The Hockey Sweater", Roch Carrier described the influence of the Canadiens and their jersey within rural Quebec communities during the 1940s.
 The story was later made into an animated short, The Sweater, narrated by Carrier.

-A passage from the short story appears on the 2002 issue of the Canadian five-dollar bill.
+A passage from the short story appears on the 2002 issuance of the Canadian five-dollar bill.

 Motto

-Nos bras meurtris vous tendent le flambeau, à vous toujours de le porter bien haut.

 To you from failing hands we throw the torch.
 Be yours to hold it high.

 The motto is from the poem "In Flanders Fields" by John McCrae, which was written in 1915, the year before the Canadiens won their first Stanley Cup championship.
-The motto appears on the wall of the Canadiens' dressing room as well as on the inside collar of the new Adidas 2017–18 jerseys.
+The motto appears on the wall of the Canadiens' dressing room as well as on the inside collar of the new Adidas Adizero jerseys introduced in 2017.